dibaroy24/static/README.md

 5) Created AWS credentials so that they can be used in the pipeline.

 6) Created a S3 bucket to host the static website.

+7) Built the pipeline to upload the index.html file to Amazon S3 bucket.